jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 When executing the bash script we can use the `./` shorthand notiation to execute the bash script.

-eg. `./bin/install_terraform_cli`
+e.g. `./bin/install_terraform_cli`

-If we are using a script in .gitpod.yml  we need to point the script to a program to interpert it.
+If we are using a script in .gitpod.yml  we need to point the script to a program to interpret it.

-eg. `source ./bin/install_terraform_cli`
+e.g. `source ./bin/install_terraform_cli`

 #### Linux Permissions Considerations